 Mannose-binding lectin, abbreviated as MBL, binds to mannose, a sugar molecule found on the surface of some pathogens, such as Streptococcus pneumoniae or the hepatitis C virus.

-To activate the immune system, though, you need a combination of mannose binding lectin (MBL) plus two more proteins that bind to it.
 The MASP1 (Mannose-binding lectin-associated serine protease 1) and MASP2 proteins join together with MBL, signaling that the viral or bacterial cell they are bound to is a pathogen that needs to be removed.

 This combination of MBL, MASP1, and MASP2 activates the part of the immune system called the complement system.
 The complement system initiates a series of reactions that attack the pathogen’s cell membrane to kill the pathogen.